Wood For Vivariums

-These trees also releases aromatic phenol’s, which is a volatile organic compound and is mildly acidic.
-It has been reported that short term high level exposure to these aromatic phenol’s have been known to cause respiratory irritation, skin lesions and burns.
+These trees also releases aromatic phenols, which are a volatile organic compound and are mildly acidic.
+It has been reported that short term high level exposure to these aromatic phenols have been known to cause respiratory irritation, skin lesions and burns.
 Exposure has also been known to cause muscle twitching and tremors which can easily be mistaken for MBD.
 In extreme cases exposure can cause seizures and eventually death will occur if exposure continues.